 Located about midway between Tulum on the coast and Merida inland, Valladolid is perfectly situated to serve as a base for day trips to plentiful area attractions including the Mayan ruins of Ek’ Balam and the flamingos of the Biosphera de la Reserva Rio Lagartos.
 But you’re going to want to spend some time in the city as well.
-Here’s our city travel guide.
+Here’s our Valladolid travel guide to prove it.

 Sizzling Valladolid, Mexico